bmgk/PLCGenerator-GUI-documentation/docs/generation/programBlocks/betriebsarten/Betriebsarten.md

 ### PFK91

-Each 'PFK91' lamp detected in zone will be ther connected.
+Any "PFK 91" lamp detected in the zone will be connected here.

 ![img](../../../../assets/docs/generation/programBlocks/betriebsarten/PFK.jpg)